dustinpfister/blog_posts/_posts/js-innerhtml.md

 ## 6 - Conclusion

 So using innerHTNL as a way to inject content is nice because it makes the process fairly easy as the content can just be created by generating a string representation of html markup.
-However it is no replacement for the more professional alternatives that involve create an new element object with the createElement method and then appending that with an element method like appendChild.
+However it is no replacement for the more professional alternatives that involve creating an new element object with the createElement method and then appending that with an element method like the append child method of a hard coded element in the html.

 Although innerHTML and html in general is a great way to go about creating a user interface, it might not be the best choice for all projects.
 There are many other ways of creating an interface in a web browser and not all of them are subject to page re-flow, there is of course canvas elements and svg that are there to play with as well.